Pob4acke/homebridge_idasen/README.md

 ## ToDo
 ### improve return value handling
 The actual return value should be taken from height that comes from idasen-controller.
 With that it should be possible to indicate if the desk got stuck in between
 ### status script
 As there is no status script, to check the height frequently this needs to be done
 ### stop script
 to stop the last command a script needs to be created
+### create own homebridge plugin
+To create an own homebridge plugin should be the final step

 ## Notes
 Special thanks to [idasen-controller](https://github.com/rhyst/idasen-controller) and [homebridge-blinds-cmd](https://github.com/hjdhjd/homebridge-blinds-cmd) as those are the basis for my small script.